 Currently, all of the vegetables are grown outdoors (not hydroponically) using row covers during frosts.
 A green house is used only for germinating the seeds and the first few weeks of growth before transplanting.
 We feel that vegetables taste the best when they are grown with the earthy flavor the soil provides.
 However, in the future we may consider growing certain greenhouse vegetables off-season that simply would not survive otherwise.
 Using row covers, even the bell peppers are grown outside and will last as long as the frosts are not excessively long and cold.

-We currently have these vegetables (and eggs) in season on the farm and the Bastrop 1832 Farmers Market:
+We currently have these vegetables (and eggs) in season on the farm.

 - Mixed Herbs